LearnersGuild/learning-os/game/terrain.md

 For each theme, there are different outcomes and primary activities for each of the four quadrants.

-Listed in the table below are the main outcomes for each theme, split by quadrant:
+Listed in the table below are the general activities for each theme, split by quadrant:

 |               | Build                                      | Explore                                                   | Analyze                                                         | Create                                                       |
 |:--------------|:-------------------------------------------|:----------------------------------------------------------|:----------------------------------------------------------------|:-------------------------------------------------------------|